C++ Enums

 Test your Knowledge

-How can we create an enum called Hostility?
+How can we create an enum called Mood?

 Variables that store one of these values will have a type of Faction, and we can access the options using the scope resolution operator ::.
-This is shown in the below examples:
+Three examples of this are shown below:

 }